AntonAlbertovich/CopernicuNetwork/README.md

 This project is currently being worked on and we hope to deliver more updates in the future.
 However, this software is provided as-is and should only be used by those who fully understand the implications of this software.

-## Attention
+## ATTENTION!

-The full version of CopernicuNetwork has several features with processes that take several days, and in  the case of a wide search several months.
+The full v1.0 release of CopernicuNetwork has several features with processes that take several days, and in  the case of a wide search several months.
 To test these features on your network in an abridged period of time we suggest using our v1.0-D release.

 WatchDog mode lasts for 72 hours in the v1.0 release.
 In v1.0-D it lasts about 80 seconds.
 Both times do not include the time necessary to search a network